klauspost/geoip-service/README.md

 }
 ```

+For best performance you should utilize "keepalive" on the connection if you have a high throughput to avoid creating a new connection for every request.
+Consult the documentation on your language of choice for that.

 #Credits
 Uses  [GeoIP2 Reader for Go](https://github.com/oschwald/geoip2-golang) for its grunt work.
 This is the reason it is so fast!